gormonn/test-message-feed/README.md

 ## Profile Routing
-Since mocks are generated on the fly, you can's open the same profile after reload page.
-For thar purpose:
+Since mocks are generated on the fly, you can's open the same profile after reload can't For thar purpose:
 - [x] Add stable mocks for testing purposes (e.g. user profile page) with LocalStorage
 - [ ] Add stable mocks with InnoDB